Manifold FAQ - Frequently Asked Questions

 <manifestEntries>

-<!--class files as source must be available for extension method classes-->
+<!-- Class files as source must be available for extension method classes -->

 <Contains-Sources>java,class</Contains-Sources>